fgarcia/pademo/vendors/pademo-base/README.md

 finally install the packages of your assets.
 Piece of cake!

-The unique aspect in using Bower is that you are supposed to commit into your repository the packages that it downloads for you.
+The unique aspect in using Bower is that you are supposed to commit into your repository the assets that it downloads for you.
 In this case it is configured to download into the [vendors folder](https://github.com/zenbits/pademo/tree/master/vendors/pademo-base/vendors).

 Assets managed by Bower will have a `bower.json` providing all the information you need.

+Since this is the central gem, it is the most logic place to use Bower and fetch the assets you will provide to your other gems.